Which refund route applies to you, and what is the deadline?

 Eligibility.
 A material non-residential component in active use at the effective date.
 Hyman v HMRC [2022] EWCA Civ 185 confirmed that a property with extensive grounds, a paddock, or ancillary residential structures remains residential where the predominant character is residential and the non-residential element is incidental.
 The credible Family 6 cases are now narrow: a flat above a shop where the shop is in active commercial use at the effective date and is acquired in the same transaction; a farm with an active agricultural business operating on the land; a residential property let in part to a separate commercial tenant under a commercial lease at the effective date.

-Expected success rate.
-Low for speculative claims on obviously residential properties.
-Moderate for genuine mixed-use transactions with documented commercial use at the effective date.
-HMRC enforcement post-Hyman is firm and penalty consideration is part of the enquiry framework.
+Your odds.
+Low for a speculative claim on an obviously residential property.
+Moderate for a genuine mixed-use transaction with documented commercial use at the effective date.
+HMRC enforces hard post-Hyman, and a penalty is part of the enquiry framework.

 Want this checked against your specific situation?